itruffat/WheneverEverywhere/README.md

      python3 main.py c <filepath>

+## Dev

+    git config --local core.hooksPath .custom_git_hooks/

 ## TODO

-* "Read" is still not implemented in C, need to get that going.
+* "Read" is still not implemented, need to get that going.
 * Make a more direct way of transpiling, don't relay on the user knowing how to compile C.
 * 64-bits mode in C is not working either, the limit of an C int for values may be too low.
 * Improve all the quick-n-dirty snippets, including IO handling, templating, logging, etc.